codecoder2348/ad_campaign/README.md

 Steps to run the project:

 1. Clone/download the project repository from github.

-2. At first check whether Python is installed or not:
+2. At first check whether Python is installed or not :

-Check it by running command : python --version
+Check it by running command : python –version

-if it is not installed then download and install Python
+, if it is not installed then download and install      Python

 3. Download Pycharm IDE (Professional version)